maurapintor/flask-classification/docs/slides.md

 For creating a container with Docker, we use a specific file called `Dockerfile`.
 This file is automatically understood by Docker and it has a specific format.

-We are not going to write one from scratch, but we can inspect it and see what is going on.
+We are not going to write one from scratch, but we can inspect the one that builds our application.

 ---